10 Reasons We Said YES to a Deal (A Buyer’s Perspective)

 Logan DeGraeve breaks down the three tax allocation buckets and how proper tax diversification can make a big difference in your retirement.

-Drew Jones shares his perspective on retirement analysis while going through a sample couple's plan with our financial planning tool.
+We provided some perspective on retirement analysis while going through a sample couple's plan with our financial planning tool.

 Did you know that October is National Financial Planning Month?
 It honestly came close to slipping our minds because we believe every month should be National Financial Planning Month.
 Dean Barber, Bud Kasper, and Matt Kasper celebrated National Financial Planning Month by discussing the importance of having a comprehensive financial plan on America's Wealth Management Show.